By Amy Medling, founder of PCOS Diva

-The effects to brain and nervous system from lack of sleep is profound.
+The effects on the brain and nervous system from lack of sleep are profound.
 Sleep is as important as food and exercise in managing PCOS.

-- Get up early – Try to get your body to shift its sleeping schedule by slowly getting up earlier.
-I tell my clients to be up by 6AM if possible.
+#1 Get up early – That just sounds wrong, doesn’t it?
+Trust me.
+Try to get your body to shift its sleeping schedule by slowly getting up earlier.
+I tell my clients to be up by 6 am if possible.
 Try 15 minutes earlier than normal for a week, then another 15 minutes.
 If you get up earlier, you’ll be a bit tired during the day, and when it comes time to go to sleep, you’ll enjoy the rest.
-Try exercising early in the day too, even better, try to get outside for exposure to natural light earlier in the day.
-This reinforces a normal sleep wake cycle.
+Try exercising early in the day too.
+Even better, try to get outside for exposure to natural light early in the day.
+This reinforces a normal circadian rhythm and sleep-wake cycle.

-- Regular sleep and wake times – Anything that disrupts your natural circadian rhythm disturbs the secretion of melatonin, a hormone that helps regulate sleep.
+#2 Regular sleep and wake times – Anything that disrupts your natural circadian rhythm disturbs the secretion of melatonin, a hormone that helps regulate sleep.
 If your sleep has been disrupted such as with jet lag, you might try 1-2 grams of melatonin to reset it.

-- Establish a bedtime ritual – It takes time to unwind the body and mind.
+#3 Establish a bedtime ritual – It takes time to unwind the body and mind.
 At least an hour before bedtime, start slowing down.
 Turn off the computer and all screens, take a warm bath, floss & brush your teeth.
-Put on some 100% natural fiber bed clothes.
+Put on some 100% natural fiber bedclothes.
 Lay down and read a book.
 Put on some white noise.
 (There are some nice apps for this.)
 This kind of ritual helps establish in your mind that it’s time to sleep, and your body takes this cue and begins to prepare itself.

-- Cut back the caffeine – Don’t consume caffeine 4-6 hours before bed.
+#6 Cut back the caffeine – Don’t consume caffeine 4-6 hours before bed.
 This includes dark chocolate!

 Melatonin is made with precursors to DHA.
 In a sleep and PCOS lecture I attended, the speaker actually mentioned that people who eat more than 5 servings of veggies a day sleep better.
-If you aren’t getting enough antioxidants, melatonin takes care of the inflammatory and oxidate processes.
-Melatonin is like your brainls scrubbling bubble, it is scrubbing up inflammation, so make sure you are getting enough fruits and veggies.
+If you aren’t getting enough antioxidants, melatonin takes care of the inflammatory and oxidative processes.
+Melatonin is like your brain’s scrubbing bubble; it is scrubbing up inflammation, so make sure you are getting enough fruits and veggies.
 Researchers have discovered that tart cherries, grapes and walnuts contain melatonin.